Fuzzball Documentation

 Common Use Cases:

-• Node pool selection: Target specific sets of compute nodes
+• Node pool selection: Target specific sets of compute nodes that expose a matching annotation

 volumes